drug-design/course/docs/chapters/protein-ligand-binding.md

 #### Experimental  Binding Mode of Olomoucine
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-The X-ray structure of the complex of Olomoucine with CDK2 reveals an entirely different binding mode and corresponds to an alignment with ATP that was unexpected.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/experimental-binding-mode-olomoucine-eeb0c28b'><i class='fa fa-play' aria-hidden='true'></i></button>The X-ray structure of the complex of Olomoucine with CDK2 reveals an entirely different binding mode and corresponds to an alignment with ATP that was unexpected.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.